Jaén – Estadio Municipal de La Victoria

-There are many examples of a club being lifted by a move to a new stadium.
-A new build can reinvigorate a club and the fresh surroundings can attract a wider fan base and generate more revenue.
-Then, every so often, a new stadium is opened that does none of these things.
-Poor planning can coincide with a downturn in a club’s fortunes and what you are left with is a half-empty, soulless arena that nobody loves.
-Welcome to the Nuevo Estadio de la Victoria.
+There are numerous examples of a club’s success being boosted by a move to a new stadium.
+A new build can reinvigorate a club, and the fresh surroundings can attract a wider fan base and generate more revenue.
+Then, every so often, a new stadium is opened that fails to do any of these things.
+Poor planning can coincide with a downturn in a club’s fortunes, and what you are left with is a half-empty, soulless arena that nobody loves.
+Welcome to the (Nuevo) Estadio Municipal de La Victoria.

 real jaen240112b

-During the late 1990s, Real Jaén Club de Fútbol was beginning to show snippets of form that had made them a mainstay of La Segunda in the 1950s.
+During the late 1990s, Real Jaén Club de Fútbol began to show snippets of form that had made them a mainstay of La Segunda in the 1950s.
 They had even made it to La Primera for three seasons in the middle of the fifties.
-After winning promotion to the Second Division in 1997, the club and the local municipality decided that it’s home for nearly fifty years, the tight, inner-city Estadio de La Victoria was not up to the job.
-Rather than redevelop, this prime site was sold to the local council and work commenced on a new stadium to the east of the city.
-Architects Rubiño García Márquez were commissioned to design the modern 12,000 seat stadium, which would feature a covered west stand and three open banks of seating.
-So far so good.
+After winning promotion to the Second Division in 1997, the club and the local municipality decided that its home for nearly fifty years, the tight, inner-city Estadio de La Victoria, was outdated.
+Rather than redevelop the stadium, the local council sold this prime site, and work commenced on a new stadium to the east of the city.
+Architects Rubiño García Márquez were commissioned to design the modern 12,569-seat stadium, which would feature a covered west stand and three open banks of seating.
+So far, so good.
 The first problem, however, was location.
 Jaén is a small, ancient city with tight, narrow streets.
-The club’s fans were used to walking a few hundred metres or so to the old stadium and immediately bulked at the idea of a three-kilometre journey to the new stadium.
+The club’s fans were used to walking a few hundred metres or so to the old stadium and immediately baulked at the idea of a three-kilometre journey to the new stadium.

 real jaen240112a

-Real Jaén was relegated at the end of the 97-98 season, but as work on the new stadium progressed, so did form on the pitch.
-A fourth-placed finish in season 99-00 saw the club enter the end of season play-offs where they saw off the challenge of Gimnastica Torrelavega, Gramanet and CD Ourense.
-A promising first season back in La Segunda, when a tenth place was achieved, raised hopes that the move to the new stadium could inspire a push for promotion to La Primera.
-Those hopes soon turned to folly, a position that the new stadium would soon adopt.
+Real Jaén was relegated at the end of the 1997-98 season, but as plans for the new stadium progressed, so did form on the pitch.
+A fourth-placed finish in 1999-00 saw the club enter the end-of-season playoffs, where they overcame the challenges of Gimnastica Torrelavega, Gramanet, and CD Ourense.
+A promising first season back in La Segunda, when a tenth place was achieved.
+Real Jaén played their final match at the old Estadio de La Victoria on 17 June 2002, and they moved to the new stadium with genuine hope that their new surroundings could inspire a push for promotion to La Primera.

 real jaen200807a